Webtation/Pamar/README.md

 - You can chose an SUV or sedan.
 - They can come in two different color:  black, red.
 - You can opt for GPS, the GPS module for the SUV is always black, for the sedan in colors : black or red.
-- Opt all-wheel-drive needs special controls for remote
+- Option all-wheel-drive needs special controls for remote
-- Lights package comes with head-lights and rear-lights, needs special controls for remote
+- Lights-package comes with head-lights and rear-lights, needs special controls for remote
+- You always get the correct remote
 - You can chose between regular or extended battery (extended is heavier but provides more power)
 - You always get a standard charger

 ```
 PRT#  DESCRIPTION